xbill82/luca-marchesini.com/README.md

 ##### Typography
 Typography is very important for my "brand" experience, and I don't want it to be loaded asynchronously because of [FOUC effects](https://en.wikipedia.org/wiki/Flash_of_unstyled_content).
 So, since I wante do inline web-fonts in my stylesheet (using the [base64 encoding](http://www.smashingmagazine.com/2011/03/02/the-font-face-rule-revisited-and-useful-tricks/)), typography represented a *lot* of data being transferred before any content could be rendered, so this needed some optimization.
 While for Belta I needed the whole typeset, I was sure something could be done for FontAwesome, since a really small subset of icons was used.
 Meet [Fontello](http://fontello.com/), an iconic font generator which let me choose which icons I wanted to select from FontAwesome (and some other fonts, or even custom SVGs) to compose my own, optimized iconic font.
 At the time being, the font I use was created by hand on the website, which means that if I need to add a new icon, I have to repeat the whole process again (and I don't even have a clear list of the icons I use written somewhere).
 Fortunately, Fontello has a [web API](https://github.com/fontello/fontello#developers-api) that allow developers to programmatically generate iconic fonts (yes, it supports [Grunt integration](https://github.com/jubalm/grunt-fontello)).

+#### The Tests
+I have recently implemented a set of Service Tests, contained in `tests/service.js` and UI Tests, in `tests/ui.js`.
+They can be launched with the command `npm test`, or separately via

+    $ npm run test-service
+    $ npm run test-ui

+##### The Service Tests
+The Service Tests are based on [Mocha.js](http://mochajs.org) and [Should.js](https://shouldjs.github.io/), which are great nodejs-based tools.
+Their purpose is to ensure that the data RESTful API is working correctly, that data are returned in the expsected format and that nothing is missing.
+I've tried to reach full coverage from the beginning because it was actually feasible and also because I don't want to mess with data.

+##### The UI Tests (currently in the `ui_tests` branch)
+UI tests are based on [Casper.js](http://casperjs.org/), which purpose is to test the state of the interface.
+I'm not hoping to reach full coverage because it can be very tedious and extremely time-consuming.
+My strategy is

+> whenever I find an interface bug that can be expressed in Casper code, I write down a test.

+One nice thing that Casper does is taking screenshots.
+I plan to create automatic scheduled tests that fill the `tests/screenshots` with the results, so that glitches can be found with a rapid eye sight.

 #### Deployment
 Since my web-hosting provider doesn't allow me to make pulls from GitHub (mutualized servers don't allow outgoing connections), I have to deploy my code by FTP.
 So, in order to automate that, **I need a Grunt task that synchronizes the remote server with my build tree by FTP**.
 Unfortunately, **none of the available tools worked for me**, so this is the only step I still do by hand.

+##### Docker
+I am currently working on a [Docker](https://www.docker.com/) image to be able to ship a running version of this website within one single command.
+Something like

+    docker run -t -d luca-marchesini.com /run.sh

+Docker is a great solution, either to ship to production as to be able to easily setup a development envronment.
+This is still in work-in-progress mode, but I'll wrap it up soon!

 ### The Page Speed Index
 Google recently released some great tools to let us improve the quality of our web applications.
 These tools are either [tutorials](https://developers.google.com/web/fundamentals/) and [how-tos](https://www.google.com/events/io/io14videos), [visual guidelines](http://www.google.com/design/spec/material-design/introduction.html), and proper apps that test your site from different perspectives.
 One of them is the [Page Speed Insights](https://developers.google.com/speed/pagespeed/insights/).